-As a writer myself, I know that the setting is one of the most critical elements of a great story.
+As a writer myself, I know that the setting is one of the most important elements of a great story.
+You’ve got to fully develop your story’s setting before you really get into writing that story!

 When I think of my favorite books and movies, a lot of them have unique or interesting settings, and I’m sure that’s partly what drew me to them!

-In essence, the setting of a story can be described as the time and place of the narrative.
-The setting can help to create a mood and atmosphere for the story, and it can also help to establish the tone of the narrative.
+In a great story, it is so much more than just the time and place of the narrative.
+The setting can help to create mood and atmosphere, and it can also help to establish the tone and even the genre of the story.
+In many ways, it is a character unto itself as it influences everything and everyone.

 This article will discuss what setting is, how to write a great setting, and provide examples of great story settings from literature and film!